Dress and Dissent: Embodying protest

 From Pussy Hats on Women’s Marches to all-black attire at awards ceremonies for the Time’s Up campaign, the use of dress as a form of ‘non-verbal resistance’ (Crane, 2000) seems more prevalent than ever in recent times.
 Clothing’s uniquely affective, declarative and performative capacity has meant it has long operated as a central communicative site for political activism and demands for social reform.
-This session aims to gather international scholars to consider these intersections, past and present.
-We seek fresh case studies, new theoretical perspectives and global viewpoints to develop ways of understanding dress as and for protest in its widest sense.
+This session gathers together international scholars to consider these intersections, past and present.
+Through fresh case studies, new theoretical perspectives and global viewpoints this session examines ways of understanding dress as and for protest in its widest sense.

 - The role of dress in political resistance, activism and campaigns for social reform.
 Where have these actions arisen?
 What forms do they take?
 What methods should we deploy for their analysis?